College of Arts and Letters2018-2019

 Student Learning Outcomes

-- Orally express ideas in Spanish through meaningful discussion of concrete topics relating to work, school, home, and leisure activities using all major time frames (present, past, and future).
-Students can interact with native speakers unaccustomed to dealing with non- natives, and handle complicated or unexpected communicative tasks.
+- Create with language to express meanings orally on concrete topics relating to work, school, home, and leisure activities using all major time frames (present, past, and future).
+They can interact with native speakers unaccustomed to dealing with non-natives, and handle complicated or unexpected communicative tasks.
 (Speaking skills)

 - Identify and use main ideas and details from authentic, connected, longer, written texts involving description and narration in different formats about a variety of topics for communicative purposes.
 (Reading skills)

-- Think critically and analytically in response to socio-cultural, historical, and linguistic issues and/or classic and contemporary literary texts related to the Spanish-speaking world.
+- Think critically and analytically in response to socio-cultural, historical, and linguistic issues and/or classic and contemporary literary texts related to the culture of the target language.
 (Critical thinking and analytical skills)

-- Understand the cultural, political and artistic diversity of perspectives, practices and products of the Hispanic populations of Spain, Latin America, and the United States including how racial and ethnic diversity relates to those perspectives, practices and products.
+- Understand the cultural, political and artistic diversity of perspectives, practices and products of the target language populations including how racial and ethnic diversity relates to those perspectives, practices and products.
 (Globalization - Diversity)

-- Recognize, investigate, and produce Spanish written and oral discourse communicating findings about historical and contemporary issues important to life in Spanish-speaking countries and the United States.
+- Recognize, investigate, and produce written and oral discourse in the target language communicating findings about historical and contemporary issues important to life in countries of the target language.

-- Explore how historical, political, religious and economic forces have shaped the current world system with its power inequalities and efforts to address them with a focus on the Spanish-speaking world.
+- Explore how historical, political, religious and economic forces have shaped the current world system with its power inequalities and efforts to address them with a focus on the culture of the target language.
 (Globalization – Global Engagement)

 - Analyze the structure and use of the language at the sound, word, and sentence level.